We offer MSc and PhD programmes by research and a recently launched online Post-Graduate Certificate in Clinical Exercise.

-The strategic direction of the research in the Discipline embraces two high level themes:
+The strategic direction of the research in the Discipline embraces three high level themes:

 Professional issues and practice: this theme incorporates research into the practice of physiotherapists for example use of outcome measurement, evidence-based practice, ergonomics and motivational strategies in the patient-client interaction.
 In addition, research into the leadership of physiotherapists in Ireland and Singapore is being undertaken.